 Your provider should know which procedures require pre-authorization and can submit a pre-authorization request on your behalf.
 If a provider does not get pre-authorization before treating you, your plan will not cover those costs and the provider may bill you for that treatment.
 The plan does not approve or deny pre-authorization for services that are not on the UMP pre-authorization lists.

 Your prescription drug benefits are managed by Washington State Rx Services.
-For information on pre-authorization for prescription drugs covered under your prescription drug benefit, visit Prescription drugs, contact Washington State Rx Services, or check the UMP Preferred Drug List.
+For information on pre-authorization for prescription drugs covered under your prescription drug benefit, visit the Prescription drugs page, contact Washington State Rx Services, or check the UMP Preferred Drug List.
 Information on pre-authorization for drugs covered under your medical benefit is discussed below.

-The plan will notify you in writing within 15 calendar days of the plan receiving the pre-authorization request whether the request has been approved, denied, or if more information is needed to make a decision.
+The plan will notify you in writing within 15 calendar days of the plan receiving the pre-authorization request, indicating whether the request has been approved, denied, or if more information is needed to make a decision.

 If additional information is requested:

-- You are allowed up to 45 calendar days from the date on the letter to submit the information requested.
+- The plan allows up to 45 calendar days from the date on the letter to submit the information requested.

 - You will be notified in writing of the decision within 15 calendar days from either the plan receiving the additional information or the end of the 45-day period if no additional information is received.